Public facts are public property.

 exchange.
 These facts are public property, and are made discoverable without a need to ask

 Open access requires equal access.

-Exchanges are for both verified and anonymous persons.
+Exchanges are for verified but privacy preserved persons.

 Metadata is portable and stays with exchange postings.

 Information such as usage, commentary, payment, feedback, etc. about an exchange constitute

 metadata for which there are private and public rights and responsibilities that are

 persistently affixed to the posting in question.